-Extended producer responsibility simply relates to the producer’s responsibility with respect to managing product until its end of life in such a way that adopts environmentally sound practices.
+Extended producer responsibility simply relates to the producer’s responsibility with respect to managing the product until its end of life in such a way that adopts environmentally sound practices.

-The year 2016 witnessed the incoming of the plastic waste management rules, 2016.
+The year 2016 witnessed the incoming of plastic waste management rules, 2016.
 These rules highlight the Polluters pay principle with major emphasis on the extended producer responsibility.
 Besides this, these rules mention the roles and responsibilities of almost all entities that deal with the product and its disposal.
-They may include the waste generators, local bodies and other recycling and processing facilities.
+They may include waste generators, local bodies and other recycling and processing facilities.

-Organization for economic cooperation and development has played a significant role in defining EPR.
-It considers EPR as an approach in alignment with the environmental policy wherein the responsibility of the producer in respect of a product is seen to be extended to its end of life management.
+Organization for economic cooperation and Development has played a significant role in defining EPR.
+It considers EPR as an approach in alignment with the environmental policy wherein the responsibility of the producer in respect of a product is seen to be extended to its end-of-life management.

 It cannot be denied that the producers are the ones that have the ultimate control over the production of plastic packaging, therefore municipalities must not be made responsible.
-Also the very fact that the EPR policy presents opportunities for the producers to work on redesigning their products into the sustainable ones, is in itself a viable option and seems to encourage them.
+Also the very fact that the EPR policy presents opportunities for the producers to work on redesigning their products into sustainable ones, is in itself a viable option and seems to encourage them.

 EPR and Plastic Waste Management Rules in India

-India embraces fully functional recycling markets that invariably look after the proper treatment and disposal of the plastic waste that too in a sustainable manner.
+India embraces fully functional recycling markets that invariably look after the proper treatment and disposal of plastic waste that too in a sustainable manner.
 Despite such a facility, the recycling sector is very much informal in its approach with a lot of obstacles.
-This in turn chops off the efficiency of the plastic waste management.
+This in turn chops off the efficiency of plastic waste management.
 Further, human health is largely affected by the rapid use of these informal techniques and methods.

 The real issue at hand is related to the waste plastic packaging that is left discarded after the use by the consumers.
-This largely includes the polybags.
+This largely includes polybags.
 This is where the role of EPR surfaces in managing such waste effectively.

 Waste management in India is majorly looked at by the local bodies and the municipalities, whose role cannot be denied.
 However, owing to the complex nature of the waste streams and their relatively large presence calls for technical expertise and managerial practices.
-This can be ensured by inculcating the extended producer responsibility.
+This can be ensured by inculcating extended producer responsibility.

 With the presence of EPR, the following things can be ensured: